All Episodes

 I don't know.

-Trump is essentially running the entire government single handed right now.
+Trump is essentially running the entire government single-handed right now.

-He hasn't he's got what is it, two cabinet secretaries, three cabinet secretaries?
+He's got, what is it, two cabinet secretaries, three cabinet secretaries?

-He doesn't seem to need a cabinet, he just does these executive orders, and then he goes, he goes along uh to uh some government agency and holds a a photo opportunity with people who have been victimized, often unto death, the death of their loved ones by the guys running this agency in the supposed interest of the American people, and Trump announces that he's got some executive order that's gonna that's gonna change things.
+And then he goes along to some government agency and holds a photo opportunity with people who have been victimized, often unto death, the death of their loved ones, by the guys running this agency in the supposed interest of the American people.

-Uh but the the a lot of these people don't like the way this isn't the way you're meant to be running uh a government of the United States, and the State Department's entire senior management team just resigned.
+But a lot of these people don't like the way this isn't the way you're meant to be running a government of the United States.

-Uh but uh otherwise he is steaming full speed ahead.
+But otherwise, he is steaming full speed ahead.

 Energy in the executive.

-I think that's what Alexander Hamilton called it, and we are seeing energy in the executive.
+I think that's what Alexander Hamilton called it.

-We Trump is a mystery still to most of us.
+Trump is a mystery still to most of us.

-Wait, wait a minute.
+Wait a minute.

 Fines and penalties for aliens unlawfully present in the United States?

-What's what's the deal with that?
+What's the deal with that?

 And from those who facilitate their presence in the United States.

-So, for example, that means that not only could I be fined for illegally guest hosting this show, but uh Rush would be liable for facilitating my illegal guest hosting of this show.
+So, for example, that means that not only could I be fined for illegally guest hosting this show, but Rush would be liable for facilitating my illegal guest hosting of this show.

 And they're moving ahead on all fronts.

-Uh people people think he just introduced these topics fairly randomly.
+People think he just introduced these topics fairly randomly.

 We'll talk about that a little later.

-There's rumors that the Republican Party is a platform, and it's uh uh and it has things like abolishing the federal department of education in there and the federal department of energy and they've had that in the platform since 1981.
+There's rumors that the Republican Party is a platform and it has things like abolishing the Federal Department of Education in there and the Federal Department of Energy.

 How's that working out?

-Uh what is 1981?
+What is 1981?

 We've got used to platforms that are entirely meaningless.

-And we've got used to uh presidents who come into office and all the stuff they talk about shrivels down to two or three little items that they decide they can get do it through in the first hundred days.
+And we've got used to presidents who come into office and all the stuff they talk about shrivels down to two or three little items that they decide they can get through in the first hundred days, like the Bush tax cut.

-Like the Bush tax cut.
+Do you remember the Bush tax cut?

-Do you remember the Bush tax cut, the 10 year temporary 10 year tax cut that Bush was busy with this time in the year 2001.
+The 10-year, temporary 10-year tax cut that Bush was busy with this time in the year 2001.

 A lot of the other stuff all just falls away.

-Trump is steaming at full throttle with executive action executive action.
+Trump is steaming at full throttle with executive action, executive action.

-He's not waiting for these guys, not waiting for Chuck Schumer to say, well, you play footsee with me and I might give you another cabinet secretary by the end of February.
+He's not waiting for Chuck Schumer to say, well, you play FTSE with me, and I might give you another cabinet secretary by the end of February.

 It's up to you to come and play nice with me.

-And Trump doesn't want to Trump doesn't want to be Trump doesn't care about that.
+And Trump doesn't want to, Trump doesn't want to be, Trump doesn't care about that.

-He knows what he wants he's going ahead and he's moving by executive uh order.
+He's going ahead, and he's moving by executive order.

-We shall talk about that and we shall talk about the rest of the day's news there's all kinds of other things happening out there.
+We shall talk about that, and we shall talk about the rest of the day's news.

-And I think that's great because by by the way Madeline, I don't know whether you've thought about this you could just hop on a flight to say Mosul or Raqqa maybe Yemen or the uh Pakistani tribal lands because they like nothing better there than a Jew wandering around pretending to be a Muslim.
+You could just hop on a flight to say Mosul or Raqqa, maybe Yemen or the Pakistani tribal lands, because they like nothing better there than a Jew wandering around pretending to be a Muslim.

 They love it over there.